Basra: Economy

 Substantial economic activity in Basra is centred around the petrochemical industry, which includes the Southern Fertilizer Company and The State Company for Petrochemical Industries (SCPI).
 The Southern Fertilizer Company produces ammonia solution, urea and nitrogen gas, while the SCPI focus on such products as ethylene, caustic/chlorine, vinyl chloride monomer (VCM), polyvinyl chloride (PVC), low-density polyethylene, and high-density polyethylene.

 Basra is in a fertile agricultural region, with major products including rice, maize corn, barley, pearl millet, wheat, dates, and livestock.
 For a long time, Basra was known for the superior quality of its dates.
 Basra was known in the 1960s for its sugar market, a fact that figured heavily in the English contract law remoteness of damages case The Heron II [1969] 1 AC 350.
+Fishing was an important business before the oil boom.

+Transport

 Shipping, logistics and transport are also major industries in Basra.
 Basra is home to all of Iraq's six ports; Umm Qasr is the main deep-water port with 22 platforms, some of which are dedicated to specific goods (such as sulphur, seeds, lubricant oil, etc.) The other five ports are smaller in scale and more narrowly specialized.
-Fishing was an important business before the oil boom.
-The city also has an international airport, with service into Baghdad with Iraqi Airways—the national airline.
+The city also has an international airport, with service into Baghdad with Iraqi Airways—the national airline, as well as international flights on several internationally top-ranked Middle Eastern airline companies.

+Seaport

+Basra is Iraq's main port, although it does not have deep water access, which is handled at the port of Umm Qasr.
+However, construction of the Grand Faw Port on the southeastern coast of Basra Governorate, which is considered a national project for Iraq, is expected to strengthen Iraq's geopolitical position by giving the country the largest port in the Middle East and one of the largest in the world.
+Furthermore, Iraq is planning to establish a large naval base in the Faw peninsula.